arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 END_IF;
 ```

-The role of the Portenta Machine Control server will be to use a binary counter programmed with digital outputs parametrized with a sub-counter variable.
-The sub-counter variable will be defined as `cnt` and cycle within 8-Bit map value.
-The counter speed will be controlled by `counter_buffer` and `delay_buffer` as a customizable timed factor.
-We will use the `counter_stack` as the shared Modbus counter variable for the client Portenta Machine Control.
+The main function of the Portenta Machine Control server is to use a binary counter, which is programmed with digital outputs parameterized by a sub-counter variable named `cnt`.
+This `cnt` variable cycles within an 8-Bit map value.
+The pace of the counter is adjusted using the `counter_buffer` and `delay_buffer`, which serve as customizable timing factors.
+For the client Portenta Machine Control, the shared Modbus counter variable will be used and is defined as `counter_stack`.

 ![Arduino PLC IDE - Portenta Machine Control Server Global Variables](assets/pmc_plcide_server_globalVars.png)

-The `counter_buffer` and `delay_buffer` variables are added using `New Variable` option found within right-clicking on `Global_vars`.
-The `counter_buffer` can be added as an `automatic` variable, while `delay_buffer` variable has been added initially as a `constant` variable with initial value assigned.
+To add the `counter_buffer` and `delay_buffer` variables, use the `New Variable` option, which can be found by right-clicking on `Global_vars`.
+The `counter_buffer` can be set as an `automatic` variable.
+On the other hand, the `delay_buffer` was initially added as a `constant` variable with a predefined value.

 To upload the main PLC code to the Portenta Machine Control, you can either select `Download PLC code` or simply hit `F7`.
 Once everything is in place, a successful upload will look like the image shown below.